MACHINE NAME = WEB 2

 The Accounting Development Tool has been subject to continual review and improvement by the international experts as part of the work programme of ISAR.
 In recent years, it has been revised to include sustainability reporting aspects in its indicators.
 A Quick Scan approach has also been introduced for implementing the ADT in an expedited manner.

-The ADT has been applied in Belarus, Belgium, Brazil, China, Colombia, Croatia, Côte d’Ivoire, Ecuador, Guatemala, Kazakhstan, Kenya, Mexico, Netherlands, Russian Federation, South Africa, Ukraine, and Vietnam.
+The ADT has been applied in Belarus, Belgium, Brazil, Cameroon, China, Colombia, Côte d’Ivoire, Croatia, Ecuador, Guatemala, Kazakhstan, Kenya, Kyrgyzstan, Mexico, Netherlands, Nigeria, Russian Federation, South Africa, Uganda, Ukraine, and Vietnam.

 The UNCTAD-ISAR secretariat provides members States with advisory services for implementing the ADT.